aka: Help Face Turn

-- Word Of God tells us that there was an episode that focused on Rattrap trying to load a copy of Dinobot's original programming onto the clone, does so successfully, but finds that since Dinobot is under the influence of Rampage's spark, he is still a Predicon.
+- Word of God tells us that there was an episode that focused on Rattrap trying to load a copy of Dinobot's original programming onto the clone, does so successfully, but finds that since Dinobot is under the influence of Rampage's spark, he is still a Predacon.
 This was scrapped because Executive Meddling found it too dark for a kids show.
-However, the Heel Face Turn comes when Rampage is finally destroyed, thus freeing up the "good" Dinobot.
+However, the Heel-Face Turn comes when Rampage is finally destroyed, thus freeing up the "good" Dinobot.

 - Earlier on, Blackarachnia is convinced to switch sides after Megatron decides a good way to deal with the Maximals is to kill Optimus Prime, thereby negating their existence.
 Blackarachnia originally being a Maximal, this predictably results in her defecting.

 - Beast Machines: During the arc where Optimus is out of commission, the rest of the team gets hostile at Rattrap because they think he's useless; Cheetor gives it to him worst of all, possibly because the notion that Rattrap is The Load is conflicting with his deeply-held personal conviction that no one gets left behind.
 Rattrap, desperate to be accepted by his team members again, makes a deal with Megatron: Megatron will give him firepower to make him useful to the Maximals again, and in return Rattrap will use that firepower to keep Megatron safe for the night.
 Optimus talks him around later.
 And the Maximals are surprised that this happened.
 The people who were abusing him to his face and talking about ditching him can't comprehend why he would even give the time of day to their greatest enemy.